Oregon Foreign LLC Registration & Certificate of Authority Guide

 🧠

-Oregon does not require name reservation before filing a foreign LLC registration.
-A current Certificate of Good Standing from the formation jurisdiction is required for approval.
+Oregon does not require name reservation before filing a Foreign LLC registration.
+A current Certificate of Good Standing from the your home state is required for approval.

 Step 5: Receive approval and authority to operate